 The Statement of Fiduciary Net Position displays Plan assets, liabilities, and fiduciary net position restricted for pension at year-end.
-The Statement of Changes in Fiduciary Net Position provide information on the source of the change in fiduciary net position restricted for pension during the year.
-The decrease in total assets of \$17.8 million or 4.9% in 2018 was primarily the result of a decrease in the fair value of investments.
-Comparatively, in 2017, total assets increased \$46.2 million or 14.7%.
-The increase in 2017 was primarily the result of an increase in the fair value of investments
+The Statement of Changes in Fiduciary Net Position provides information on the source of the change in fiduciary net position restricted for pension during the year.
+The increase in total assets of \$52.4 million, or 15.3%, in 2019 was primarily the result of the increase in the fair value of investments.

-As of December 31, 2018, 2017 and 2016, the Plan's fiduciary net position was:
+As of December 31, 2019, and 2018 the Plan's fiduciary net position was: